 SAT: Verbal=440; Math=480

 How do I get an official test score report?

 When and Where the PERT given: The test is offered in small group sessions prior to and during registration each term.
-Students may be tested at any FKCC Center-Key West, Middle, or Upper Keys.
+Students may be tested at any CFK Center-Key West, Middle, or Upper Keys.

 Do I need to make an appointment to take PERT?
 Yes, an appointment is required.
 Please contact the appropriate test center.